anasancho/anasancho.github.io/README.md

 <p></p>
  <b> <p>  <h3> COMPUTER SCIENTISTS ARE WIZARDS  —  Turning Coffee Into Code = Co.Phi  </h3>  💬 </b>

-<p> </p><b> In our  interconnected society, understanding the technologies we use and how they can be exploited is important.
+<p> </p><b>  In our interconnected society, it is essential to understand the technologies we use and how they can be leveraged effectively.
+Embracing new methods and approaches is key to navigating this evolving landscape.
 As an open-minded individual with a profound thirst for knowledge about the interconnectedness of systems, </b>
 <i> I have quickly realized that the core knowledge that cannot be taught comes from working on personal projects—sketching materials and tools, and considering socially sustainable and responsible strategies. </i> <p></p>
 <b> ## Find me on  https://anasancho.github.io/ </b>
 <p></p>